maximumjpeg/PatientActionTracker/README.md

 # PatientActionTracker
-An program to track patient treatments from any .txt file input
+A program to track patient treatments from any .txt file input